tosi-n/Sentinel-prime/README.md

-Predicting contrastive sentences whenever 2 sentiments and entities come up within a sentence is solved by compiling a list of contrastive words used in senteences, then search through input sentence for contrastive words and split then sentence into 2 at that point.
+Predicting contrastive sentences whenever 2 sentiments and entities come up within a sentence is solved by compiling a list of contrastive words used in sentences, then search through input sentence for contrastive words and split then sentence into 2 at that point.
 This then allows the AEN model to concetrate on the part of the sentence entity appears and search for the sentiment to determine it’s polarity.